Frequently asked questions (FAQ)¶

-Access to premium systems is available only to organizations that belong to the IBM Quantum Network.
+Organizations that belong to the IBM Quantum Network can use systems that are accessible through the Premium Plan.
 Learn about joining at this link.
 Educators and researchers can also make reservations and access other benefits by signing up for one of the special programs we offer.
 Go to the Educators program sign-up form or the Researchers program sign-up form for more information.

 How do I make a reservation for time on a system?